Al-nvrsk/messenger/README.md

     - npm run start - command used for launch local Node JS server on localhost:3000/.
 Used library "express" allow server to shere static files.

+    - npm run build - needed for launch product build

+The app is working on https://631f10079e1ad20471a7b0e1--sparkly-peony-4ec6bf.netlify.app/